-Importantly, we believe that the CUE-101 clinical data we have generated to date reduces the risk profile of the entire IL-2 based CUE-100 series because the core framework of the CUE-100 series remains essentially the same for each drug product candidate, except for the targeting peptide epitope within the major histocompatibility complex, or MHC, pocket or the human leukocyte antigen, or HLA.
-Therefore, with the exception of some protein engineering modifications to ensure stability and manufacturability, the core IL-2 scaffold is a shared molecular feature of all molecules generated within this series (including CUE-102 as described below).
+Importantly, we believe that the CUE-101 clinical data generated to date reduces the risk profile of the entire IL-2 based CUE-100 series due to the core molecular framework of the CUE-100 series remaining essentially the same for each drug product candidate, except for the nine amino acid peptide, or targeting peptide epitope, within the major histocompatibility complex, or MHC, pocket.
+Therefore, with the exception of some protein engineering modifications to ensure stability and manufacturability, the core IL-2 scaffold is a shared molecular feature of all molecules generated within this series, including CUE-102.
+This supports our premise that each CUE-100 series Immuno-STAT drug product candidate provides further de-risking and potential acceleration of subsequent drug product candidates.